-Karin Harjo becomes 1st female head coach in World Cup ski racing with new Alpine Canada job
+Karin Harjo among few female head coaches in World Cup ski racing with new Alpine Canada job

-American coach comes to Canadian team after working with Olympic champions Mikaela Shiffrin, Lindsey Vonn
+U.S. assistant joins Canadian team after working with Olympic champs Shiffrin, Vonn

-Alpine Canada has named former American assistant coach Karin Harjo the new head coach of the women's alpine team, making her the first-ever woman to lead a World Cup team.
+Alpine Canada has named former American assistant coach Karin Harjo the new head coach of the women's alpine team, making her one of the few women to lead a World Cup team.

-"It's not the first thing that I think about, but it is really important," Harjo told CBC Sports about breaking the gender barrier in coaching.
-"I'm really excited, and it is an honour to be entrusted with this leadership role and to work with such a talented group of athletes."
+"I'm really excited, and it is an honour to be entrusted with this leadership role and to work with such a talented group of athletes," Harjo told CBC Sports.

 Harjo comes to Alpine Canada from the U.S. Ski Team, where she worked with Olympic champions Mikaela Shiffrin and Lindsay Vonn, among other American skiers.

 Canadian alpine skiers posted strong results in 2021-22 and while none cracked the podium, Valerie Grenier, 25, came close with a fourth-place finish in giant slalom in Kranjska Gora, Slovenia while Ali Nullmeyer, 23, finished fifth in a slalom in Zagreb, Croatia

 "I'm not going to come in and give them the magic to put them on the podium," Harjo said.
 "It's about teamwork, working with them and figuring out as a group what we can do to be successful -- I'm just here to facilitate an environment to make them successful."

 WATCH | Canadians impress at World Cup finals with top 10 results: